 Analyzing the Separated But Living Together Benefits

 Continuing to live together won’t work for everyone, but there are a lot of reasons it may be the best solution for you.
 If you are considering a divorce, you may want to consider whether you want to start with a legal separation.
-If you have any questions, you can consult with an attorney who has handled these kinds of cases before.
+If you have any questions, you can consult with one of our family law lawyers who have handled these kinds of cases before.
+If there are children involved, contact our child custody attorneys for help with your situation.